F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 Splunk Legacy format (Deprecated)
 `````````````````````````````````
 ..
 IMPORTANT:: The Splunk Legacy format has been deprecated as of Telemetry Streaming 1.17, and has entered maintenance mode.
-This means there will be no further TS development for the Splunk Legacy format. |br| We recommend using the :ref:`splunk-ref` consumer, or :ref:`multi-metric` (currently experimental).
+This means there will be no further TS development for the Splunk Legacy format. |br| We recommend using the :ref:`Splunk default format<splunk-ref>`, or :ref:`multi-metric` (currently experimental).

 The **format** property can be set to **legacy** for Splunk users who wish to convert the stats output similar to the |splunk app|.
 To see more information, see |Analytics|.
 To see more information about using the HEC, see |HEC|.
 See the following example.